faizjamil/learning-dump/red_hat_stuff/ansible/notes.md

 The recap section lists the results of executing the playbook, lists the number of errors, changes, tasks that went ok, were ignored, etc.

+# Ansible Tower
+A framework for Ansible which uses a GUI created by Red Hat.
+More approachable to those who don't like the command line.

 [Source of most of the info above](https://youtu.be/EcnqJbxBcM0)